opendp/smartnoise-core/contributing.md

 - Use [GitHub issues](https://github.com/opendifferentialprivacy/whitenoise-core/issues) including the [Github issue board](https://github.com/orgs/opendifferentialprivacy/projects/1).
 - Anything implemented from the differential privacy literature should contain clear citations and/or whitepapers explaining any necessary derivations.
-- Code should be clearly documented and include testing:
+- Code should be clearly documented and include testing.
+For more information, please see:
   - Block tests in Rust: https://doc.rust-lang.org/rustdoc/documentation-tests.html
   - Testing modules in Rust: https://doc.rust-lang.org/book/ch11-03-test-organization.html